 Additionally, organizations that cause harm to students may be subject to civil lawsuits.
 Recently, a student filed a lawsuit against Drake University and the Theta Chi fraternity, alleging he was harmed after he was made to drink excessive amounts of alcohol as part of initiation into the group.

-At Keegan, Tindal & Mason, we provide skilled legal help to college students in Iowa City and the surrounding areas who have been accused of crimes.
+At Keegan, Tindal & Jaeger, we provide skilled legal help to college students in Iowa City and the surrounding areas who have been accused of crimes.
 If you're facing charges, call us at (319) 499-5524 or contact us online to tell us your side of the story.